 Learn as much about your different customer segments as you can

-- Use your database to record information about your customer's buying habits so you can tailor your service.
+- Use your database to record information about buying habits so you can tailor your service.
 For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.

-- Find out more about your customers by generating opportunities for customer feedback.
+- Generate opportunities for customer feedback.

 - If customers can identify with your company and feel good about it, they will be more likely to remain loyal.